Responsible and resilient business

 We proactively engage with investors on our approach to ESG issues throughout the year.
 We also participate in several global and sectoral benchmarks used by investors, including:

-• Constituent of the Dow Jones Sustainability Europe Index.
+• Constituent of the Dow Jones Sustainability Europe Index and included in the S&P Sustainability Yearbook 2025

-• Sustainalytics ESG Risk Rating of Low and included in its 2023 Top-Rated ESG Companies List.
+• Sustainalytics ESG Risk Rating of Low and included in its 2025 Industry ESG Top-Rated Companies List

-• Member of Next Generation, ranked joint third out of 28 companies with a score of 71% and a Gold Award (2022: fourth, 59%, Bronze).
-Next Generation is a rigorous and detailed sustainability performance benchmark of UK homebuilders.
+• Member of Next Generation, ranked fifth with a silver rating in 2024 with a score of 68% (2023: third, 71%, Gold).
+Next Generation is a rigorous and detailed sustainability performance benchmark of UK homebuilders

-• CDP Climate Change (A-), CDP Water Security (B), CDP Forests (C), CDP Supplier Engagement (A).
+• CDP Climate Change (A-), CDP Water Security (C), CDP Forests (B-), CDP Supplier Engagement (A)

 Industry organisations and experts